encounterplus/module-packer/README.md

 ```
 > *id* is an optional parameter (string) used as a unique identifier for the page.
 If not provided, UUIDv4 string will be automatically generated.

+> *slug* is an optional parameter (string) used for referencing pages (see links below).
+If not provided, it's automatically generated.

 > *pagebreak* is an optional parameter which can be used for splitting single markdown document into multiple pages.
 The splitting is done automatically, based on the heading level array specified in this parameter and the actual content in the document.
 It's useful for describing map locations which can be added later as pins.

 ### Links